OTHER HIGH SCHOOL ELECTIVES

-World Mythology explores the beliefs, cultures and history of ancient societies from around the world in order to gain knowledge beneficial to the academic disciplines of literature, philosophy, art, comparative religion, science, anthropology, archeology and psychology.
+World Mythology explores ancient societies' beliefs, cultures, and history worldwide to gain knowledge beneficial to the academic disciplines of literature, philosophy, art, comparative religion, science, anthropology, archeology, and psychology.

-Scholars interpret myths for sociological, philosophical and historical significance and identify various universal archetypes, themes, symbols and motifs found in myths.
-Scholars analyze the cultural significance and relevance of important ancient epic stories such as The Iliad, The Odyssey, The Aeneid, The Epic of Gilgamesh and Sigurd the Volsung.
-These ancient stories helped to shape the development of differing world views and cultures, including Greco-Roman, Norse, Judeo-Christian, Celtic and Babylonian.
+Scholars interpret myths for their sociological, philosophical, and historical significance and identify various universal archetypes, themes, symbols, and motifs found in myths.
+Scholars analyze the cultural significance and relevance of important ancient epic stories such as The Iliad, The Odyssey, The Aeneid, The Epic of Gilgamesh, and Sigurd the Volsung.
+These ancient stories helped to shape the development of differing worldviews and cultures, including Greco-Roman, Norse, Judeo-Christian, Celtic, and Babylonian.

 Prerequisite: Availability to attend events outside of school hours and reliable transportation to and from those events.

-Scholars must meet requirements to qualify for Yearbook.
-Scholars work as a team to develop, create, and produce a quality yearbook that documents significant moments during the ASTEC school year.
-Digital Media empowers scholars to enhance their photography, finance, advertising/marketing, editing, design leadership and other skills.
-Scholars create unique projects in cooperation with others, describe and explain concepts of digital citizenship and its impact on society and actively participate in the design, implementation and evaluation of a quality business plan.
+Scholars must meet the requirements to qualify for Yearbook.
+Scholars collaborate to develop, create, and produce a quality yearbook that documents significant moments during the ASTEC school year.
+Scholars construct a yearbook that acknowledges the importance of ethically representing all of the ASTEC community.
+Digital Media empowers scholars to enhance their photography, finance, advertising/marketing, editing, design leadership, and other skills.
+Scholars create unique projects in cooperation with others, describe and explain digital citizenship concepts and their impact on society, and actively participate in designing, implementing, and evaluating a quality business plan.